We may earn commission from affiliate links →

 Why not celebrate Christmas by traveling to those towns and villages where celebrations are unique?
 Napflio is definitely one of them!

-Once in town, head to the local Syntagma Square, which — just like Athens’ Syntagma Square — hosts an impressive Christmas tree.
+Once in town, head to the local Syntagma Square, which hosts an impressive Christmas tree like Athens’ Syntagma Square.

 Arachova is a magic winter destination that most people don’t even know about, and that can represent the perfect Christmas getaway for a different holiday in Greece!

-Arachova celebrates Christmas with lights and idyllic landscapes, and the extra glam touch of winter sports.
+Arachova celebrates Christmas with lights, idyllic landscapes, and the extra glam of winter sports.

-So tell us, when will spend Christmas in Greece?Share
+So tell us, when will you be in Greece for Christmas?Share